watsonwork/watsonwork-developer-docs/V1_WhatCanYouBuild.md

 ## What can you build?

-With the Watson Work Services platform, you can build apps that can:
+With the Watson Work Services platform, you can build apps for Watson Workspace, or apps that stand on their own.
+Here are some of the things your apps will be able to do.

 - Send interactive [messages into a space](guides/V1_wwsg_Spaces.md)